GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
+> ### Computer science differs from physics in that it is not actually a science.
+It does not study natural objects.
+Rather, computer science is like engineering; it is all about getting something to do something.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Richard Feynman*

 ---
 ## 🏎 Quick Facts